marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ```

 ## Install Jenkins   <a name="InstallJenkins"></a>
-Create a Jenkins in thje `Jenkins CI/CD` project with some storage.
+Create a Jenkins in the `Jenkins CI/CD` project with some storage.
 Take the Jenkins form the catalog and set some more memory and volume capacity on it.
 Everything else we let the default values.
 After installation you can login with your Openshift account to the [Jenkins BlueOcean](https://jenkins-jenkins.apps.c3smonkey.ch/blue/organizations/jenkins/)
 ![Jenkins-From-Catalog-1](/assets/img/2019/openshift-pipeline/Jenkins-from-catalog-1.png)